-Many different factors go into selecting a football table for yourself.
-You will find countless different models online from various different manufacturers and all from different price points, but which exactly is the best for you?
+Many factors go into selecting the right table.
+You will find countless models online from various different manufacturers, all at different price points, but which exactly is the best for you?
 The choice can be overwhelming, but taking just a few things into account (what you want in a table, budget, intended location etc) can make selecting your table much, much easier.

 Our Official Retail Partner is Home Leisure Direct – they are the UK’s largest football table retailer and also an Official Retail Partner of the ITSF.
 Based in Bristol, they have three showrooms on the same site where you are able to try out a number of models which they have on display.